warren-bank/dapp-deploy/README.md

  -l, --lib, --library                 Link specified library(s) to dependent deployment contract(s)
                                       note: The specified libary(s) won't be redeployed.  [array] --params                             Parameter(s) to pass to contract constructor(s)
+                                      note: Addresses for previously deployed contracts (with metadata located at filepaths determined by "--output_pattern" and "--output_directory") can be referenced by passing a string parameter having the format: "{{CONTRACTNAME}}"
                                       note: Arrays can be encoded into JSON.
+Arrays may contain strings that reference the address of a previously deployed contract.
                                       note: In most situations, each contract having a constructor that accepts input parameters should be deployed individually, rather than in a batch.
 Please be careful.  [array] [default: []]
  --value, --wei                       Value (wei) to pass to contract constructor(s)
                                       note: In most situations, each contract having a payable constructor should be deployed individually, rather than in a batch.
 Please be careful.  [number] [default: 0]